TheonlyIcebear/Bloxflip-Smart-Bet/README.md

 localStorage.getItem('_DO_NOT_SHARE_BLOXFLIP_TOKEN')
 ```
  This will print your auth token to the console.
 Copy it without the quotes then put it into the config.json file
+# Usage
+To run the program make sure you have python installed and also pip.
+If you don't install python here https://www.python.org/downloads/.
+Pip should be preinstalled if it isn't go to  https://pip.pypa.io/en/stable/installation/